Wednesday, 15 April 2009

 Sublime Sole with creamy parmesan potato and green veg

-1 tin of brown crab meat
+1 fillet of sole per person, leave skin on.1 tin of brown crab meat

 Prawns (a handful per person)